kylekyle/RADIATION/README.md

 # Irradiating Raspberry Pis

+This project collects data from a Raspberry Pi that is being or has been irradiated.
 This setup was created by Kyle King (D/EECS) and CDT Haley Duke to support a D/PANE project.

 First, make sure your Pi has the correct time: